 BSBachelor of ScienceLocationsOn campusTotal Credits180Start TermFall

 Special Education Bachelor's Degree or Minor: Why PSU?

 The bachelor's degree in Special Education is part of the largest Department of Special Education in Oregon and is accredited through both the Council for Accreditation of Educator Preparation (CAEP) and the state of Oregon's Teacher and Standards Practices Commission.

-Our faculty bring students a wide range of expertise in special education including instructional methods such as autism, positive behavior supports, inclusion, assessment, early intervention/early childhood, transition to adulthood, and visual impairments.
+Our faculty bring students a wide range of expertise in special education including instructional methods such as autism, positive behavior support, inclusion, assessment, early intervention/early childhood, the transition to adulthood, and visual impairments.
 PSU's faculty are deeply involved in improving special education services and instruction in Oregon and across the country.
-They do this through development of research-based curricula and teaching methods, setting up model classrooms and programs, and building collaborative relationships within schools and between schools and the community.
+They do this through the development of research-based curricula and teaching methods, setting up model classrooms and programs, and building collaborative relationships within schools and between schools and the community.
 Their research has led to improvements in education for students with and without disabilities.

 Our program welcomes collaboration and values community-based partnerships to support children, youth, families, school districts, and agencies throughout the state.
 These partnerships include both mutual collaboration to support pre-service teacher candidates and recent graduates as well as outreach and service to local school districts and community agencies.

 What can I do with a Bachelor's degree or Minor in Special Education?